amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     2) Output of the circuit is singlebit each time total amount inserted in 15 cents or more, an output signal goes high

     3) Reset signal to reset FSM , reset signal given is this case is "synchronous reset"

+#### Day-29 Digital clock
+    This project implements a simple digital clock using Verilog.
+The clock counts seconds, minutes, and hours, rolling over appropriately
+	(seconds and minutes reset after 59, hours reset after 23).
+It provides a fundamental understanding of counters and their synchronization, as well as how to manage time-based operations in digital systems.